deepfakes/faceswap/docs/full/lib/gui.rst

 gui package
 ***********

 The GUI Package contains the entire code base for Faceswap's optional GUI.
-The GUI itself itself is largely self-generated from the command line options specified in :mod:`lib.cli.args`.
+The GUI itself is largely self-generated from the command line options specified in :mod:`lib.cli.args`.

 .. contents:: Contents